 5. Batch Tracking

-Batch tracking is a quality control inventory management method that helps you track your inventory’s expiration or track defective items back to their original batch to help you ensure quality control and seamless product recalls.
+Batch tracking is an inventory management technique that allows you to monitor inventory expiration dates or track defective items back to their original batch to help you ensure quality control and seamless product recalls.

 7. FIFO and LIFO